pmewada-nubeninja/MyTomorrows-assignment/README.md

 This solution provides a production-ready, enterprise-grade infrastructure for deploying multiple applications across different environments using Kubernetes, Helm, and Terraform.
 The architecture supports scalable deployment from development to production with consistent patterns and security best practices.

 ### Note
-* This code base has been only tested on Local MiniKiube (DockerDesktop Kubernets) only.
+* This code base has been only tested on Local DockerDesktop Kubernets only.
 * Testing was done using dev environment files only.
 * Staging and Prod env file in helmchart, terraform are only for presentation.
 Those are not thoroughly tested.